-Stinging nettles on my mother's birthday
+Nettles Soup Recipe–for my mother’s birthday

 We carefully planned a socially distant Sunday walk, followed by a socially distant open-air picnic, each with our own personal cooler of food.

-½ medium onion
+- ½ medium onion

-2 cloves garlic
+- 2 cloves garlic

-1 cup diced carrots
+- 1 cup diced carrots

-1 cup diced potatoes
+- 1 cup diced potatoes

-6 cups water or broth
+- 6 cups water or broth

-3 cups nettles tops
+- 3 cups nettles tops

-sweet white miso, to taste
+- sweet white miso, to taste

 Saute the onions and garlic in a little olive oil.
 Stir in your carrots and potatoes.
-After a few minutes, cover them with the water or broth (vegetable or chicken broth work beautifully).
+After a few minutes, cover them with water or broth (vegetable or chicken broth work beautifully).